Nature Menu

 Female holly flowers have a green centre that will become the berry, while the male ones have four stamens, but it is remarkably hard to spot either, given how common the berries are in December.
 If you do see a holly in full flower, it is such a surprising sight that you might mistake it for a garden shrub.

-Early May also sees gorse flowers out in force, though starting to show signs of going over: they fade away as the month goes on.
-On heathland you can see the glorious yellow flowers of broom, usually at their best in the last two weeks, though in 2024 it was in the first three weeks.
+Early May can also see gorse flowers still out in force, though they starting to show signs of going over: they fade away as the month goes on.
+On heathland you can see the glorious yellow flowers of broom, usually at their best in the last two weeks, though in 2024 it was in the first three weeks and in 2025 the first half the month.
 In the same habitat bilberry has little pink bell-shaped flowers in the first half.

-From mid month onwards a new wave of shrubs bloom, most notably large white clusters of elderflowers (from the second week in 2020 and 2024, not till the fourth week in 2015, the end of the month in 2010 and 2021, and not till the second week in June in 2013).
+As the month goes on a new wave of shrubs bloom, most notably large white clusters of elderflowers (from the second week in 2020, 2024 and 2025, not till the fourth week in 2015, the end of the month in 2010 and 2021, and not till the second week in June in 2013).

-The hedgerow climbers white and black bryony may start flowering in places from the third week but otherwise don't get going until June.
-(The black bryony flowers being very tiny and inconspicuous, the white bryony ones much more obvious and a kind of greeny-white.)
-At the end of the month you may see the occasional flower on woody nightshade (also known as bittersweet) or honeysuckle.
+The green-white flowers of hedgerow climber white bryony may start flowering in places from the second week but in some places or years don't start till June.
+Much harder to spot, the tiny flowers of black bryony may also appear in the last ten days of the month.
+At the end of May you may see the occasional flower on woody nightshade (also known as bittersweet) or honeysuckle.

-Green flower buds appear on dogwood in the first half of May: in the second half they turn white and may be opening into flowers in places at the very end of the month.
-At the same time (from mid month in 20917, 2020, 2022 and 2024) you might get some dog rose flowers, though they do not flower en masse until early June.
-Privet flower buds also appear, usually towards the end of the month but sometimes earlier.
+Green flower buds appear on dogwood in the early part of May: they then turn white and may be opening into flowers in places at the very end of the month (from the second week in 2025).
+Privet flower buds also appear, usually towards the end of the month but sometimes earlier, and a few flowers are possible at the end of the month in milder years.

 Garden shrubs and escapees